Sentiment analysis: Types

-There are various other types of sentiment analysis like- Aspect Based sentiment analysis, Grading sentiment analysis (positive, negative, neutral), Multilingual sentiment analysis and detection of emotions.
+There are various other types of sentiment analysis, such as aspect-based sentiment analysis, grading sentiment analysis (positive, negative, neutral), multilingual sentiment analysis and detection of emotions.

 Subjectivity/objectivity identification

 This task is commonly defined as classifying a given text (usually a sentence) into one of two classes: objective or subjective.
 This problem can sometimes be more difficult than polarity classification.
 The subjectivity of words and phrases may depend on their context and an objective document may contain subjective sentences (e.g., a news article quoting people's opinions).
 Moreover, as mentioned by Su, results are largely dependent on the definition of subjectivity used when annotating texts.
 However, Pang showed that removing objective sentences from a document before classifying its polarity helped improve performance.

 The term objective refers to the incident carrying factual information.